About your tenancy

 - you cannot take in lodgers or sublet any part of your home

 - you cannot use your home for business purposes

 - you cannot make any alterations to your property (other than decorating, laying carpet and minor improvements such as putting up shelves)

 If you become a secure tenant, you get the full legal rights of a council tenant.
 This means you keep your home for as long as you choose - as long as you keep to the conditions set out in your tenancy agreement.

 We can only take your home away from you if you give us good reason to do so, for example if you do not pay your rent, you harass other people, or if there is a legal ground for possession under the Housing Act 1985, the Housing Act 1996 or any other law.

-If you do not keep to the conditions of your secure tenancy, or you or your visitors behave anti-socially, we may apply to the court for a demotion order which, if granted ,will remove some of your rights as a secure tenant.
+If you do not keep to the conditions of your secure tenancy, or you or your visitors cause or are likely to cause a nuisance or annoyance, we may apply to the court for a demotion order which, if granted ,will remove some of your rights as a secure tenant.
 You will then have a demoted tenancy.
 If you continue to break the conditions of your demoted tenancy, we can apply to the courts to evict you - a much faster process once a tenancy has been demoted.

 A demoted tenant loses a number of tenancy rights, including the rights:

 A demoted tenancy lasts for 12 months.
 During the year our emphasis is on working with the tenants to encourage a change in behaviour and help them keep their home.
 If we are satisfied with a demoted tenant's behaviour during the year , their tenancy will no longer be demoted and return to being a secure tenancy.

 As long as there are no previous rent arrears or breaches of tenancy, we will normally grant joint tenancies to new tenants applying jointly who are: